tianyimasf/tianyimasf.github.io/_posts/2023-03-19-real-disaster-tweets.md

 ### Self-attention in the Encoder

 First, each input sequence is converted to an input embedding and a positional embedding.
 Combining these two embeddings creates a vector representation of the sequence that captures the semantic and positional meaning of the sequence.
-Then, this vector representation is fed into all three of the attention parameter matrices, Query, Key and Value for the first self-attention block -- $W_q, W_k, and W_v$, and produces a new encoded representation which now incorporates the attention scores of the first self-attention block for each word in the sequence.
+Then, this vector representation is fed into all three of the attention parameter matrices, Query, Key and Value for the first self-attention block -- $W_{q}$, $W_{k}$ and $W_{v}$, and produces a new encoded representation which now incorporates the attention scores of the first self-attention block for each word in the sequence.
 Passing through the rest of the self-attention blocks in the Encoder, each of the blocks adds their own attention scores for each words as well.

 ### Self-attention in the Decoder